Quick Answer 🔍How many people use Zoom in 2023?

-We will address some Zoom statistics to provide you insights of its overall rise to popularity and more in 2022.
+We will address some Zoom statistics to provide you insights of its overall rise to popularity.

 Even though Zoom is used on desktop and laptop computers for meetings, it’s also perfectly viable for mobile phone and tablet device users on the go.